PSquared0/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an _n_-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor _f_ or higher, and doesn't get broken if dropped off a floor less than floor _f_.
 Devise a strategy to determine the value of _f_ such that the number of dropped eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode and give the runtime complexity of your solution.

+Binary search.

+1. determine the middle floor
+2. drop the egg off of that floor
+3. if the eggs break:
+    go to floor half way down from previous floor. repeat until _f_ is found.
+4. if it doesnt break then toda! this is _f_.

+ 0(log n)